jquery/jquery/README.md

 ### Rebasing ###

-For feature/topic branches, you should always use the `--rebase` flag to `git pull`, or if you are usually handling many temporary "to be in a github pull request" branches, run the following to automate this:
+For feature/topic branches, you should always use the `--rebase` flag to `git pull`, or if you are usually handling many temporary "to be in a GitHub pull request" branches, run the following to automate this:

 ```bash
 git config branch.autosetuprebase local